-The goal of this project is to have each team manage communications between two motes in their own sub-network and also interact with a base station and a target node.
-Optimistically, the bigger objective is to run an experiment in class on April $30^{th}$ that includes all the sub-networks in the class.
+The goal of this project is to have each team manage communications between three motes in their own sub-network and also interact with a base station and a target node.
+Optimistically, the bigger objective is to run an experiment in class on February 28th that includes all the sub-networks in the classroom.